CS340-21/GameGUI/Project_Proposal.md

 * Heather Haynie - General Discussion, Code Implementation, Preliminary Reasearch
 * Matthew Scarfo - General Discussion, Code Implementation

-Rotating the roles will be determined by the progress of team meetings.
+Rotation of leading roles will be determined by the progress of team meetings.

 ### Project Management
 The completion of the system will be feasible.
 Progress will be monitored through